Judith K. Hellerstein

-Professor Hellerstein is an internationally renowned labor economist.
-She has testified before the Montgomery County Council on the employment impacts of potential changes to the minimum wage.
+Hellerstein testified in 2013 before the Montgomery County Council on the employment impacts of potential changes to the minimum wage.

 Research

-Her many publications have focused on wage determination; labor market outcomes by race, gender and ethnicity, and workplace segregation.
-In working with David Neumark and Melissa McInerney, she showed that the spatial composition of jobs plays a relatively minor role in explaining low employment rates for Black men.
+Her publications have focused on wage determination, labor market outcomes by race, gender and ethnicity, and workplace segregation.
+With David Neumark and Melissa McInerney she showed that the spatial composition of jobs plays a relatively minor role in explaining low employment rates for Black men.
 In work with Melinda Morrill, she found that divorce rates fall when unemployment is high.